relgies/Education/Cisco/DevNet Associate/DEVASC-200-901/10 - Cisco Collaboration Platforms and APIs/main.md

 &nbsp;

-The se XML schema files contain full details about the AXL API format, including the request names, fields/elements, data types used, and field validation rules.
+These XML schema files contain full details about the AXL API format, including the request names, fields/elements, data types used, and field validation rules.
 One advantage of .xsd schema files is that they can be used to automatically/programmatically validate a particular XML document against the schema to ensure that it is well formatted and valid according to the schema specs.

 &nbsp;